jackericson98/jackericson98/README.md

 ### Georgia State University - Data Science, Chemistry
 ##### August 2019 - Present
 I have been taking adiditonal coursework to work towards a degree in Data Science and have been employed by the Chemistry Department developing analysis software since 2021.

 ### Relevant Coursework
 #### Physics
-Modern Physics, Mathematical Methods in Physics, Thermodynamics, Electicity and Magnetism (I, II), Optics, Electronics, Quantum Mechanics, Mechanics
+Modern Physics, Math Methods in Physics, Thermodynamics, Electicity and Magnetism, Optics, Electronics, Quantum Mechanics, Mechanics
 #### Mathematics
-Discrete Math, Calculus (I, II, III), Ordinary Differential Equations, Partial Differential Equations, Math Proofs, Sequences and Series, Linear Algebra, Advanced Linear Algebra
+Partial Differential Equations, Math Proofs, Sequences and Series, Advanced Linear Algebra
 #### Computer/Data Science
-Scientific Programming, MATLAB programming for engineers, Introduction to Data Science (II), Data Structures, Machine Learning (in Progress), Big Data Programming (In Progress)
+Data Structures, Machine Learning (in Progress), Big Data Programming (In Progress)

 ![image](https://user-images.githubusercontent.com/62311229/226680603-21aaea4c-7648-417e-83ac-7c1ce6031d4f.png)

 ## Research
 #### University of Georgia
 2018 - Physics Department - Dr.Zhao
-My research centered around the study of the Faraday rotation of polarized light in certain dielectric materials under the influence of a strong magnetic field.
-Using a 90A electro magnet and several optical measuring devices, a polarized light beam would be directed through a dielctric and the angle of polarization would vary depending on the magnetic field applied to that dielectric matereal and the dielectric material itself.
+Working in an optics lab we measured the Faraday rotation of polarized light in various dielectric materials under a strong magnetic field.
+Controlling the rotation of polarized light has applicatopns in ranging technologies from visual display to fiber optics.

 #### Georgia State University
-My research at Georgias State consists of the development of several chemical analysis models written in python.
+With the chemistry department at Georgia State University I was able to research methods of analyzing Nuclear Magnetic Resonance data and develop models of fitting relaxation data.
+The development  development of several chemical analysis models written in python.
 These models have been used to demonstrate phenomenon in Nuclear Magnetic Resonance (NMR) data as well as X-Ray Crystyllographic data.
-The data from NMR modles were analyzed using time series analysis and principal component analysis techniques.

-The other aspect of my research is the developemnt of a simulated molecular partitioning and analysis tool (see vorpy).
-This is the first ever Voronois S-network atomic partitioning tool.
-The Voronoi S-network Partitioning provides the most precise inter-atomic surface area and volume measurments.
-For Example: The volume of a molecule in solution could be determined by the summation of the volumes of all of the molecule's atomic partitionings.
+T

 ## Contact